klaser/homestead-for-magento2/README.md

 ### 5. Generate a Homestead.yaml file
 In the homestead directory (`cd ~/Homestead`) run `bash init.sh`

 Next, customize your `Homestead.yaml` file to meet your requirements.
-Here is a sample `Homestead.yaml` file that I use: https://gist.github.com/klaser/b516d5462be98f034f57b6e33b203544
+[Here is a sample `Homestead.yaml` file that I use](Homestead.yaml)

 ### 6. Run Vagrant
 In the homestead directory run `vagrant up`.
 This will boot the virtual machine and provision it.